cd /etc/ssh # cp -p sshd_config othersshd_config

 # chkconfig --add othersshd # chkconfig --list | grep othersshd # service othersshd start

-There is a drawback to this scheme: if "yum update" changes any of the ssh config or init files, I have to manually make similar changes to the files I've copied and modified.
+There is a drawback to this scheme: if a system software update changes any of the ssh config or init files, I have to manually make similar changes to the files I've copied and modified.

 I've been asked why I needed to make a new init file and a new soft link to the executable.
 There are three reasons.
 First, some of the subroutines in the init script depend on the executable name being the same as the service name.
 Second, when I do a "ps" or something else that shows statistics by process, I'd be able to tell which ssh daemon is which.
 Third, having a new name gives a consistent naming scheme to all components of the new (RedHat-style) service.